-6.10.1 The CCIL Certified Laboratory is required to file a report (questionnaire) with the Certification Program Manager, on an annual basis, to verify that qualified technical personnel are employed, the equipment is well maintained and where appropriate, calibrated and CCIL certification requirements have been met.
+6.10.1 The CCIL Certified Laboratory is required to file a report (questionnaire) with the CPM, on an annual basis, to verify that qualified technical personnel are employed, the equipment is well maintained and where appropriate, calibrated and CCIL certification requirements have been met.

-6.10.2 This report is to be signed by the professional engineer, or equivalent manager, responsible for the laboratory.
+6.10.2 This report is to be digitally signed and submitted by the professional engineer, or equivalent manager, responsible for the laboratory.

-6.10.3 New laboratories must complete and send the Questionnaire to the Certification Program Manager before CCIL can issue certification.
+6.10.3 New laboratories must complete and submit the Questionnaire to the CPM before CCIL can issue certification.